reubenson/reubenson.github.io/src/projects/airs.md

 year: 2025
 ---

-[Airs](https://thehtml.review/04/airs) was published the Spring 2025 issue of [The HTML Review](https://thehtml.review), and began as a series of audio recordings made in quiet, open spaces.
+[Airs](https://thehtml.review/04/airs) was published in the Spring 2025 issue of [The HTML Review](https://thehtml.review).
 It combines typographic distortions and animation with a generative audio environment around the theme of air.
 The work is intended to facilitate multiple modes of attention, flickering between the atmospheric and the concrete.
 {.project-grid-item-4}

 <!-- These recordings were made in wide, open spaces, and expressed an ambiguous desire for a kind of _airiness_.
 During this period of my life, I contented myself with the metaphor that, as if after a long winter, I was going around and opening every window I could find. -->